Hearing of former BSO Sheriff Scott Israel in Tallahassee to begin Tuesday

 TALLAHASSEE, FLA.
 (WSVN) - A hearing into former Broward County Sheriff Scott Israel’s future is set to begin Tuesday in Tallahassee.

-Israel, who Florida Gov. Ron DeSantis suspended from his duties in January, hopes the hearing is a fair fight.
+Israel, who was suspended from his duties by Florida Gov. Ron DeSantis in January, said he hopes the hearing is a fair fight.

 “We just want the truth and the facts to come out,” Israel said over the phone.